dahuapp/dahu/README.md

 * Intermediate Format: an intermediate format to store the content, form and dynamics of screencasts.
 This format must be defined on open standards (XML, JSON, other), be extensible, and portable.
 * Reading: a reader to view screencasts in a web browser (HTML5, JS, CSS).

-Here are the links to the [wiki pages](https://github.com/dahuapp/Dahu/wiki/_pages).

-You may view a presentation of the Dahu project by cloning the Dahu.git repository and opening the dahuproject.html file in the presentation sub-repository.